-The transfer agent for Embark Technology Common Stock is Continental Stock Transfer & Trust Company.
+The transfer agent for Embark's Class A common stock is Continental Stock Transfer & Trust Company.

-SECURITIES ACT RESTRICTIONS ON RESALE OF EMBARK TECHNOLOGY SECURITIES
+SECURITIES ACT RESTRICTIONS ON RESALE OF EMBARK SECURITIES

-Pursuant to Rule 144 under the Securities Act ("Rule 144"), a person who has beneficially owned restricted Embark Technology Common Stock or Embark Technology warrants for at least six months would be entitled to sell their securities provided that (i) such person is not deemed to have been an affiliate of Embark Technology at the time of, or at any time during the three months preceding, a sale and Embark Technology is subject to the Exchange Act periodic reporting requirements for at least three months before the sale and have filed all required reports under Section 13 or 15(d) of the Exchange Act during the 12 months (or such shorter period as Embark Technology was required to file reports) preceding the sale.
+Pursuant to Rule 144 under the Securities Act ("Rule 144"), a person who has beneficially owned restricted common stock or warrants for at least six months would be entitled to sell their securities provided that (i) such person is not deemed to have been an affiliate of Embark at the time of, or at any time during the three months preceding, a sale and Embark is subject to the Exchange Act periodic reporting requirements for at least three months before the sale and have filed all required reports under Section 13 or 15(d) of the Exchange Act during the 12 months (or such shorter period as Embark was required to file reports) preceding the sale.

-Persons who have beneficially owned restricted Embark Technology common stock shares or Embark Technology warrants for at least six months but who are affiliates of Embark Technology at the time of, or at any time during the three months preceding, a sale, would be subject to additional restrictions, by which such person would be entitled to sell within any three-month period only a number of securities that does not exceed the greater of:
+Persons who have beneficially owned restricted common stock shares or warrants for at least six months but who are affiliates of Embark at the time of, or at any time during the three months preceding, a sale, would be subject to additional restrictions, by which such person would be entitled to sell within any three-month period only a number of securities that does not exceed the greater of:

-- 1% of the total number of Embark Technology Common Stock then outstanding; or - the average weekly reported trading volume of Embark Technology's Common Stock during the four calendar weeks preceding the filing of a notice on Form 144 with respect to the sale.
+- 1% of the total number of common stock then outstanding; or - the average weekly reported trading volume of common stock during the four calendar weeks preceding the filing of a notice on Form 144 with respect to the sale.

-Sales by affiliates of Embark Technology under Rule 144 are also limited by manner of sale provisions and notice requirements and to the availability of current public information about Embark Technology.
+Sales by affiliates of Embark under Rule 144 are also limited by manner of sale provisions and notice requirements and to the availability of current public information about Embark.